 If you care for the children of a family member, friend, or neighbor on a regular basis, then you can participate in FFN Consultation!
 If you are a service agency administrator, please share this exciting opportunity with FFN caregivers in your community.

-Individuals who care for the children of a family member, friend, or neighbor on a regular basis.
-FFN caregivers may care for the children of only one other family in addition to their own children.
-Family, friend, and neighbor (FFN) caregivers include grandparents, aunts and uncles, elders, adult siblings, friends, nannies, neighbors, and others who help families by providing child care.
+Family, friend, and neighbor (FFN) caregivers care for the children of a family member, friend, or neighbor on a regular basis.
+Family, friend, and neighbor (FFN) caregivers may care for the children of only one other family in addition to their own children.
+FFN caregivers include grandparents, aunts and uncles, elders, adult siblings, friends, nannies, neighbors, and others who help families by providing child care.
 FFN care is not licensed by the State.

 Services available to FFN Caregivers: